 From the beginning, the CVAA did not target video games.
 In fact, video games have always been exempted from meeting accessibility requirements for advanced communications services (ACS) since their primary aim is other than communication.
 Lately, however, video games have become more sophisticated, and many have incorporated advanced communication functionalities.

-A good example of an advanced communication service in video game software is the chat functionality.
+A good example of an advanced communication service in video game software is chat functionality.
 Video games like Pro Evolution Soccer 2018, Xbox One, etc., support chat functionality, allowing players to communicate and play in groups.
 Consequently, it became mandatory to extend the act to video games starting from December 31, 2018, when the waiver expired (CVAA)

 How to comply with the CVAA?